Monotonic Alpha-divergence Minimisation for Variational Inference: An Iterative Algorithm for Optimising

-Building on this comment, let us now give an example where the conditions on $(g_n)_{n \geq 1}$ from \Cref{coro:gradientDescent} are satisfied and show how Gradient Descent steps (in that case for Rényi's $\alpha$-divergence minimisation) can originate from our gradient-based approach.
+(we refer to \Cref{subsec:GDsteps} for details regarding how these updates are obtained).
+Building on this comment, let us now give an example where the conditions on $(g_n)_{n \geq 1}$ from \Cref{coro:gradientDescent} are satisfied and show how Gradient Descent steps (in that case for R\'{e}nyi's $\alpha$-divergence minimisation) can originate from our gradient-based approach.